Italy's Osteria Francescana scoops world's best restaurant prize

 Three Michelin star-holder Alain Passard at Parisian institution Arpege was ranked eighth, with special mention reserved for the fresh vegetables grown on the chef’s own farms.

-Flying the flag for the Basque region around Bilbao was Mugaritz, which organizers compared to a research laboratory for the innovation and creativity that goes into its 20-course menu.
+Flying the flag for the Basque region around Bilbao was Mugaritz, which organisers compared to a research laboratory for the innovation and creativity that goes into its 20-course menu.